 With the advent of FinTech, it may seem archaic to pay someone by check in 2021.
 However, for the last twenty years the United States has seen only a moderate decline in the number of checks issued for noncash payments.
-Electronic Automated Clearing House (ACH)credit transfers have skyrocketed in comparison, as have the use of both credit and debit cards.
+Electronic Automated Clearing House (ACH) credit transfers have skyrocketed in comparison, as have the use of both credit and debit cards.
 Is the check here to stay, or is it about to go the way of the dinosaur?

 Most professional groups and industry associations provide a platform to engage with colleagues and networking opportunities.
 Rarely do they have the leadership, talent, and commitment to actually drive change and propel the industry or profession forward.
 The AICPA is one of these rare professional institutions.
-More than just a platform for networking, the AICPA aggressively drives values for its members by committing talented professionals and real capital toward impactful initiatives.

 In this webinar, Jeff George from Baker Tilly and Tod McDonald from Valid8 provide the best practice procedures used in high-profile fraud investigations.
 Jeff and Tod use examples from cases they've both worked on in the past to highlight tools and procedures that help professionals avoid pitfalls, accelerate the next steps, deliver superior analysis, and develop compelling case narratives.